dotnet/csharpstandard/standard/expressions.md

 ### 12.7.13 The sizeof operator

 The `sizeof` operator returns the number of 8-bit bytes occupied by a variable of a given type.
-The type specified as an operand to sizeof shall be an *unmanaged_type* (§unmanaged-types-new-clause).
+The type specified as an operand to sizeof shall be an *unmanaged_type* ([§9.8](types.md#98-unmanaged-types)).

 ```ANTLR
 sizeof_expression